LOLIPO1233PI/web/README.md

 ---

-## 🤝 Contributing
+## Contributing

-Contributions are open for all!
+Contributions are open!

 * Fork the repo
 * Create a branch